milojevicdupontnikola/milojevicdupontnikola.github.io/proj-eubucco.md

 - Data for Policy conference 2021 (upcoming)
 - International Energy Workshop 2021
 - OpenStreetMap State of the Map, 2020
-- Conference of the International Society for Industrial Ecology (ISIE) - Socio-Economic Metabolism Section, 2019
+- Conference of the International Society for Industrial Ecology, Socio-Economic Metabolism Section, 2019

 ## Current team: